ifding/ml-system-design/README.md

 ## Overview

 1. Clarify Requirements
-2. How the ML system fits into the overal product backend
+2. How the ML system fits into the overall product backend
-3. Data Related Activites
+3. Data Related Activities
 4. Model Related Activities
 5. Scaling